Showing posts with label Saws. Show all posts

 Example of sifting powder over a complicated stencil

-To get the depth of colour obtained from sheet glass, you need to apply the powder or frit to at least the thickness of sheet glass.
-This also means that you need to go to a full fuse with the powder or frit on the top surface.
+To get the depth of colour obtained from sheet glass, you need to apply the powder or frit to at least 2mm or 0.079".
+This also means that you need to go to a contour or full fuse with the powder or frit on the top surface.
 You can, of course, later cap and fire again.

 Example of the cutting of a stencil